ljhanson/content/vscode-snippet.md

 date: 2022-12-28
 author: L.J.
 Hanson
 tags:
     - vscode
     - blog
 slug: snippets-in-vscode
-description: "Using Snippets in VSCode"
+description: Using Snippets in VSCode
-draft: true
+draft: false
 ---

 You can create snippets to add content to files in VSCode to put in boilerplate.
 In this example I'm using a snippet to create the frontmatter for a blogpost.